 Edited by Sebastian Schleidgen, M. A. The series Ethics and Morals is dedicated to classical and new questions of theoretical and applied ethics as well as moral reasoning and metaethics.
 It presents current research results by outstanding philosophers, but is not only aimed at a specialised philosophical audience, but also at interested laypersons.

-Marburger Fundus für Studium und Forschung in der Altertumswissenschaft Edited by Prof. Dr Boris Dunsch, Dr Rainer Nickel & Felix M. Prokoph The aim of the Nova Classica series is to make central but poorly accessible titles from classical studies accessible again through reprints and – if possible – revised new editions.
+Marburger Fundus für Studium und Forschung in der Altertumswissenschaft Edited by Magnus Frisch, Rainer Nickel, Felix M. Prokoph und Kai Ruffing.
+Co-Founded by Boris Dunsch (†) The aim of the Nova Classica series is to make central but poorly accessible titles from classical studies accessible again through reprints and – if possible – revised new editions.